Undergrad Application & Transfer Guide

 Promoted by the Johnson & Johnson Corporation, applicants must be enrolled in an accredited, state-approved nursing program at any level of post-secondary education (from DN to Ph.D.).
 This program also supports RNs interested in completing a bachelor's degree.
 Selection is based on academic achievement, financial need, and involvement in the field.

 This scholarship is supported by Scrub Shopper, a medical apparel company.
 All students enrolled in an accredited medical program are eligible to apply.
-Applicants must provide transcripts from their current institution and two essays: one addressing financial need, and the other on how the applicant intends to become a leader in their local community.
+Applicants must provide transcripts from their current institution and two essays.
+One should address financial need, and the other on how the applicant intends to become a leader in their local community.

 Amount: $5,000 for three consecutive years (totalling $15,000)

-The National Association of Hispanic Nurses scholarships cover all levels of nursing education for members of this association.
-Funded specifically by the United Health Foundation Diverse Scholars Initiative, selection for this award is based on need, academic standing, and area of focus.
-This award specifically seeks to address underserved communities.
+The National Association of Hispanic Nurses scholarships cover all levels of nursing education for its members.
+Funded by the United Health Foundation Diverse Scholars Initiative, selection for this award is based on need, academic standing, and area of focus.
+This award seeks to address underserved communities.

 Are you ready to earn your online nursing degree?